hhvm/user-documentation/guides/hack/11-built-in-types/28-shapes.md

 }
 ```

 For large shapes, it is often convenient to define a type alias.
-This is useful because it creates a contract users of your function are expected to follow.
+This is useful because it promotes code re-use and when the same type is being used, and provides a descriptive name for the type.

 ``` Hack
 type Server = shape('name' => string, 'age' => int);